 A third and related point that needs to be made is that, while models do matter, the specific type of modeling approach that is used matters even more.
 It would have not escaped the attentive reader that, while our empirical results largely mirror those of Collins (2018), our conclusions do not.
 This is mostly due to the fact that our choice of modeling paradigms was different, and carries different assumptions about the cognitive system.
 Consider the difference in learning between set-size 3 and set-size 6 conditions.
 Collins’ (2018) explanation is that set-size 3 items are more likely to be still in working memory during learningOur explanation is that participants probably relied on different learning systems, LTM vs. RL, for the two sets of stimuli.
 Because the space of possible models is so large, it is practically impossible to empirically decide on this matter.
 For this reason, we advocate for developing idiographic (i.e., individual-level) models within an integrated cognitive architecture, so that the different models are more clearly comparable and benefit from a common, well established set of constraints (which seems to be evolving towards a consensus: Laird, Lebiere, & Rosenbloom, 2017).
 By doing so, we believe we have put this research on a better footing for future developments.

+What does it mean?

+These results suggest that individual differences are prevalent, even during simple stimulus response learning tasks, and that idiographic modeling techniques can be used to capture these differences (reminder of results that back this up...) then "Using the ACT-R framework, our results suggested that long term declarative learning mechanisms better accounted for the learning behaviors than RL" (or that it's an alternative characterization worth considering).
+Now talk about how this is different than how collins described it and provide your evidence...
+How many people fit LTM, How well did it account for the data, etc.

 Chantel: I think the first paragraph of the conclusion should read like an abstract...
 Idiographic models should be in the first sentence, and then you should NOT repeat what we did but instead say something like... each of four models that differentially relied on declarative versus procedural learning fit some subset of our participants best...
 Kind of emphasize why what we did highlights the utility of the idographic approach

 References